JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_tips_and_tricks.md

 <include from="coroutines_snippets.md" element-id="learnCoroutines"/>

-This section presents techniques to use coroutines efficiently and common pitfalls.
+This section presents techniques to use coroutines efficiently and avoid common pitfalls.

 ## Switching Between the Background and UI Threads